Name: Aaron

 also tended to live very close to his sister Sarah, and her husband Samuel

-Stevenson.
+Stevenson, who are next door in 1850.
 The families moved around together.

 1860 CENSUS, STARK CO., ILLINOIS:

-is a farmer, with $2000 of real estate and $250 other.
+farmer, with $2000 of real estate and $250 other.
 There are 11 of their

 children still living at home.
+(The census taker ran out of space, and children

-1870 Census, Stark Co., Illinois:
+1870 Census, West Jersey, Stark Co.,

-and Dorcas are still farming, have personal property worth $5000 and land worth
+Dorcas are still farming, have personal property worth $5000 and land worth

 $1550.
 Six kids (William, Ellen, Thomas, Edward, Aaron, and Luella) are still